Piano Concerto (Massenet): Structure

-The first movement begins and ends in E-flat major.
+The first movement begins and ends in E♭ major.
 It showcases Massenet's operatic side (Massenet was one of the best opera composers in his day).
-In some ways, it resembles closely Beethoven's 5th piano concerto, especially since both concertos are in the same key, and both have an opening flourish in the piano.
+In some ways, it resembles closely Beethoven's Piano Concerto No. 5, especially since both concertos are in the same key, and both have an opening flourish in the piano.

 The second movement, in B major, is a slow, deliberate promenade featuring the piano prominently throughout.
 There are sweeping orchestral flourishes in the middle of this movement.
 Eventually the music comes to a restful reprise of the theme, and the movement ends quietly in a fading murmur.

 The third movement, in C minor, is subtitled "Airs Slovaques", alluding to the ersatz Slovak-like dance tune Massenet uses throughout.
 The brief 2/4 section towards the end evokes the virtuosic passages of Liszt's Hungarian Rhapsodies, before returning to the main theme, perpetually accelerating into tumbling passages in the piano and flamboyant outbursts in the orchestra.
 Massenet adds triangle and glockenspiel in this movement to augment the exotic flavor of this movement.

-Massenet's piano concerto is one of a handful of works that begins in a major key (E-flat major) and ends in minor (C minor).
+Massenet's piano concerto is one of a handful of works that begins in a major key (E♭ major) and ends in minor (C minor).